Zorking/pogo-pvp-helper/README.md

 - show weaknesses and strengths of rival's pokemonSerializer
 - add auth with spring secure
 - add tests 100%
-- add elastic search
+- show only data related to your pokemon
+- show data in numbers instead of current representation
+- add type selection with already existing pokemon selection (will work separately)
-- add voice input
+- add voice input ???
 - max 3 pokemonSerializer  ???
+- add elastic search ???
 - deploy